open-duelyst/duelyst/docs/CONTRIBUTING.md

 "Service Accounts" tab.

 First, click "Database Secrets" and create a new legacy token.
-Create a `.env` file in the repo root with the following contents:
+Create a file named `.env` in the repo root with the following contents:

 ```bash
 FIREBASE_URL=<YOUR_FIREBASE_URL>